NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 -   **Copying ingested loads to ingested folder** - Covers copying ingested loads to their final ingested folder.

 -   **Additional tools** - Covers additional scripting tools.

+-   **Adding new newspaper types** - Covers adding new newspaper types.

 -   **Converting the spreadsheet to JSON and vice-versa** - Covers converting the parameters spreadsheet between formats.